mxguel/301-Days-Of-Code/log.md

 **Thoughts:**
 I got some coding in before heading out today.
 I wanted to make sure I took a look at some stuff before my whole day got started.
 I'm glad I did as I wasn't able to do much beyond that.
 I took a look at cloning, aliasing, and mutation.
 I'm not sure how some of these concepts vary by language.
 I haven't looked at pointers yet technically in CS50, but I have heard and read about them a little.
 I think they're coming up in the next lecture so I could get a better scope conceptually. -fmc

 **Link to work:**
 No commits today.

+### Day 5: [02/16/2019]

+**Today's Progress:**
+* Functions as objects
+* map()
+* New IDE (CS50)

+**Thoughts:**
+I got to code before I head out today (again).
+I got to look at functions as objects.
+Something that interests me is how map() works.
+It seems to return a 'list' type object.
+I'm saying 'list' type since it's not really a list, but acts like one.
+I think it works in the same way range() does.
+I'll try to finish that lecture by Monday, but I want to start taking a look at Lecture 3 for CS50.
+I've started looking at the notes and will watch the video lectures tomorrow through Monday.

+**Link to work:**
+No commits today.